Create an IoT hub using the Azure portal

 You can also view or modify the list of shared access policies by choosing Shared access policies in the Security settings section.
 These policies define the permissions for devices and services to connect to IoT Hub.

-Select Add shared access policy to open the Add shared access policy blade.
+Select Add shared access policy to open the Add shared access policy page.
 You can enter the new policy name and the permissions that you want to associate with this policy, as shown in the following screenshot:

 The Registry Read and Registry Write policies grant read and write access rights to the identity registry.
 These permissions are used by back-end cloud services to manage device identities.
 Choosing the write option automatically includes the read option.